connectwithaadi/FastAPI-Projects/README.md

 A collection of hands-on **FastAPI backend projects** built as part of my **AI Engineer learning journey**.

-This repository documents my progression from basic REST API concepts to more advanced backend development including:
+This repository documents my progression from basic REST API concepts to more advanced backend development, including:

 - REST API development
 - Request & response handling